A Survey of Approximability Results for Traveling Salesman Problems using the TSP-T3CO Definition Scheme: Introduction

 This paper is organized as follows: Section~\ref{section.tsp-intro} introduces the TSP and gives basic definitions as well as an example to illustrate the definitions.
 Section~\ref{section.related} discusses earlier reviews of approximability results and reviews related work on the definition and taxonomic classification of problem variants for scheduling, traveling salesperson, and vehicle routing problems as well as selected subfields of artificial intelligence research.
 Section~\ref{section.tico} formally introduces the definition scheme \tico using an EBNF grammar.
 We distinguish a longhand and a shorthand notation for the definition scheme, the former supporting a detailed, well-structured, and easily readable variant definition and the latter allowing for a very compact precise definition of TSP variants.
-In Section~\ref{section.attributesvalues}, attributes and values for the fields of the \tico 2024 definition scheme are formally defined.
+In Section~\ref{section.attributesvalues}, attributes and values for the fields of the \tico 2025 definition scheme are formally defined.
 These attributes and values are used to characterize TSP variants in our review of approximability results.
 In Section~\ref{section.approximability}, we present our review of approximability and inapproximability results for TSP variants.
-We use \tico 2024 to define commonly known variants of the TSP that are widely studied, which include the "standard" TSP, Path TSP, Bottleneck TSP, Maximum Scatter TSP, Generalized TSP, Clustered TSP, Traveling Purchaser Problem, Profitable Tour Problem, Quota TSP, Prize-Collecting TSP, Orienteering Problem, Time-dependent TSP, TSP with Time Windows, and the Orienteering Problem with Time Windows.
+We use \tico 2025 to define commonly known variants of the TSP that are widely studied, which include the "standard" TSP, Path TSP, Bottleneck TSP, Maximum Scatter TSP, Generalized TSP, Clustered TSP, Traveling Purchaser Problem, Profitable Tour Problem, Quota TSP, Prize-Collecting TSP, Orienteering Problem, Time-dependent TSP, TSP with Time Windows, and the Orienteering Problem with Time Windows.
 We contacted the authors of the referenced publications as far as possible and asked them to review the \tico definition of their respective variant.
 Many of them got in touch with us, which allows us to present over 60 confirmed definitions that are marked with $\confirmed$.
-Based on our insights from Section~\ref{section.approximability}, we propose definitions for these variants in Section~\ref{section.definitions}.
-In Section~\ref{section.vrp}, we briefly discuss how \tico 2024 can be extended to define vehicle routing problem variants involving more than one traveler.
+In Section~\ref{section.vrp}, we briefly discuss how \tico 2025 can be extended to define vehicle routing problem variants involving more than one traveler.
 Finally, in Section~\ref{section.conclusion}, we summarize the contributions of this paper.
-Appendix A provides a cheat sheet for \tico 2024.
+Appendix~\ref{appendixA} provides a cheat sheet for \tico 2025.
+In Appendix~\ref{appendixB}, we propose definitions for the TSP variants surveyed in Section~\ref{section.approximability}.